 This is the hardest part to write.
 Our Board Chair, Julia, lost her mom to peritoneal mesothelioma on May 4, 2017, just one week before Mother’s Day.
 Julia’s mom, Patty, was an avid explorer and hiker.
 She climbed Kilimanjaro, trekked in Nepal, and backpacked to Machu Picchu.
 Patty also was a lifelong runner, most recently religiously running a 3-mile running route at home in Santa Barbara.
 She also loved the outdoors.
 Patty spent years developing education programs to help children learn about California’s native plants.
 And she instilled in her own children a deep appreciation for nature that sticks with them today.

-So in honor of Patty, and for all the other moms, dads, and kids affected by mesothelioma, our run will be on the Saturday of Mother’s Day weekend and on a trail in a park.
+So in honor of Patty, and for all the other moms, dads, and kids affected by mesothelioma, our run is on the Saturday of Mother’s Day weekend and on a trail in a park.

 The Meso Foundation proved an invaluable resource for Patty and her family as they navigated her difficult mesothelioma journey - yet another reason why we are proud to benefit the Meso Foundation this year.